-All Westmoreland students have access to the library's print and audiovisual materials at the Youngwood campus.
-Students who take classes exclusively at education centers may make requests through the library's catalog located on the mywestmoreland portal, by telephone or email.
-Materials are delivered via courier to the appropriate education center.
-All currently registered students also have access to the digital resources to which the library subscribes by logging in to the mywestmoreland portal.
+Due to renovations, the print book collection will be stored in a location accessible only to Library staff.
+Print books must be requested through the Library's catalog or through OneSearch, which are located on the MyWestmoreland portal.
+Library staff will retrieve them and place them on hold as quickly as possible.
+Students will be notified when they are available for pickup at the Youngwood campus.
+Materials requested to be delivered to education centers will be sent there via courier.
+All currently registered students also have access to the digital resources to which the Library subscribes by logging in to the MyWestmoreland portal.
 The college participates in the Westmoreland County Academic Libraries Reciprocal Borrowing Program which provides the opportunity for students to borrow library materials directly from the following libraries: Saint Vincent College, Seton Hill University, and the University of Pittsburgh at Greensburg.
 Students must present a valid Westmoreland student ID card when requesting borrowing privileges or reference assistance.
 Students may also borrow from Penn State libraries if they are Pennsylvania state residents and are issued a Resident Borrowers card by any Penn State library.
-The library also participates in regional and national consortia which facilitate interlibrary book lending and interlibrary photocopy services for materials not held locally.
+The Library also participates in regional and national consortia which facilitate interlibrary book lending and interlibrary photocopy services for materials not held locally.